-- FOR the election of all trust manager nominees; - FOR the proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm; and - AGAINST the shareholder proposal.
+FOR the election of all trust manager nominees;

+- FOR the proposal to ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm; and - FOR the advisory vote on the executive compensation proposal.

 16. How are abstentions and broker non-votes counted?